nboy1/Admob-for-Flash-ANE-GMA21-GLM-/README.md

 #### 9.Child-directed setting (COPPA) (GDPR) (EEA)

-this Ane by default target +12 and compliant with "(COPPA)", "tag for child-directed treatment", if you want to chage setting based on your game targeting use this line of code
+this Ane by default target +12 and compliant with "(COPPA)", "tag for child-directed treatment", if you want to change setting based on your game targeting use this line of code

 ```